Deep Dive: Hybrid Systems – The Future of Extraction

 Who are hybrid espresso machines suitable for?

-Hybrid espresso machines at the Coffee Coaching Club
+Hybrid Espresso Machines at the Coffee Coaching Club

 What is the difference between a thermoblock and a hybrid system?